FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/pages/page-elements.md

 # Scaffold Elements

 :::info
-To learn about Scaffold and the various page elements under it, refer to the [Behind a FlutterFlow Page](pages.md#behind-a-flutterflow-page) section.
+To learn about Scaffold and the various page elements under it, refer to the [**Behind a FlutterFlow Page**](#) section.
 :::

 ## AppBar

 **AppBar** is a widget that displays a toolbar at the top of the screen, typically used for branding, navigation, and actions related to the current screen.
-It supports title, icons, and can be customized with various styles and functionalities.
+It supports title and icons, and offers customization with a variety of styles and functionalities.

 The AppBar is divided into the following sections: